|Guide||♦||1 Triplog||Mine 0||0 Topics|

 Lower Alamo Canyon to the base of Leviathan is great fun for people who enjoy boulder hopping.
-Above that point, it’s wild, mostly dark from shade and canyon walls, and choked with grapevines and other brush.
-The upper canyon involves significant scrambling, is not very forgiving, and labor intensive.
+Above that point, it’s wild, mostly dark from the shade and canyon walls, and choked with grapevines and other brush.
+The upper canyon involves significant scrambling, is not very forgiving, and is labor-intensive.
 I’m not sure that the 1000 feet near the saddle can be safely climbed or descended, unless you’re Alex Honnold, without technical climbing gear.
 Wear long pants and long sleeves; gaiters, gloves, and glasses to cover your eyes are recommended.

-Despite the listing of January and February among the preferred months, be aware that the off trail portions of this hike are currently restricted from January 1 thru April 30 each year because of the Bighorn Sheep Reintroduction Project.
+Despite the listing of January and February among the preferred months, be aware that the off-trail portions of this hike are currently restricted from January 1 thru April 30 each year because of the Bighorn Sheep Reintroduction Project.
 DON'T go during wet weather.

 This hike is listed as One-Way.